 Koala Research - CQ

-Koala Research – CQ, formally known as the Koala Research Centre of Central Queensland, is a community funded research program hosted by CQUniversity.
-Major stakeholders are the Rockhampton Regional Council, Queensland Parks and Wildlife Service, Threatened Species Unit within Department of Environment and Heritage Protection, and the School of Health, Medical and Applied Sciences at CQUniversity as well as the Central Queensland Koala Volunteers.
-Research partners include Earthwatch Australia, the University of Queensland and Deakin University.
-Xstrata Coal has provided significant funding support.
-The Central Queensland Koala Volunteers has provided ongoing financial and logistic support.
+Koala Research – CQ, formally the Koala Research Centre of Central Queensland, is a community funded research program hosted by CQUniversity.
+The project receives support and/or funding from a variety of stakeholders, research partners, community partners and individuals.
 The research group has been operating since 1994.
-It was established to support on-going research and to initiate new research projects on koala biology, habitat requirements and the effect on koala populations of rural, urban and industrial developments in Central Queensland.
+It was established to support on-going research and to initiate new projects on koala biology, habitat requirements and the effect on koala populations of rural, urban and industrial developments in Central Queensland.

 Find out more about our research sites.